White Night festivals: Melbourne

 Melbourne, Australia, held its inaugural White Night festival on 23 February 2013.
 An estimated crowd of more than 300,000 people attended.
 The second, on 22 February 2014 drew an estimated 500,000 people.
 The third White Night in 2015, expanded the festival to more venues and locations, including Scots' Church where digital artist Alinta Krauth debuted her Colonise 3-D projection artwork exploring Australia's relationship with bats, and again in 2016 with her Cartology Apology, called one of the "gems of the night".
 Open from 7pm to 7am the following morning, the event featured music, dance, visual display, light show, and a variety of buskers.
 Art institutions such as the National Gallery of Victoria and the Australian Centre for the Moving Image featured free exhibitions and films for the public to attend.
 The fourth White Night, held on 20 February 2016 attracted an estimated 580,000 people.
 The 2017 event took place on 18 February whilst the 2018 event took place on the 17 February and attracted more than 600,000 people.

 Asia

+Seoul

+The capital of South Korea threw its first nocturnal cultural festival, Seoul Open Night, in August that year, estimating a draw of about 100,000 citizens at six downtown districts.